chexxor/purescript-documentation-discussion/02-Context-or-Narrative/State-of-PureScript-Documentation-2019.md

 >
 > ~ Summary of [A Response that Explains the Motto: 'Avoid (Success at All Costs)'](https://news.ycombinator.com/item?id=12056169) (edits made: replaced 'Haskell' with 'PureScript'; removed "research-related concepts")

-This philosophy is summarized as "avoid (success at all costs)"
+This philosophy is summarized as "avoid (success at all costs)."

+The current focus (see later point) is not on making documentation great.
+Rather, it's on implementing the language features that haven't yet been implemented.

+Thus, PureScript might not be the language for you:
-If you value 'success' over 'costs,' use a different language.
+- If you value 'success' over 'costs,' use a different language.

-If you value 'costs' over 'success', use this language.
+- If you value 'costs' over 'success' and are determined to learn hard things, use this language.

 ### Core contributors are spread thin